Special Operations Executive: Other

-Transport
+Transportation

 The continent of Europe was largely closed to normal travel.
-Although it was possible in some cases to cross frontiers from neutral countries such as Spain or Sweden, it was slow and there were problems over violating these countries' neutrality.
-SOE had to rely largely on its own air or sea transport for movement of people, arms and equipment.
+Although it was possible in some cases to cross frontiers from neutral countries such as Spain or Sweden, it was slow, and there were problems over violating these countries' neutrality.
+SOE had to rely largely on its own air or sea transport for the movement of people, arms, and equipment.

 Air

 SOE had mostly to rely on the RAF for its planes.
 It was engaged in disputes with the RAF from its early days.
 In January 1941, an intended ambush (Operation Savanna) against the aircrew of a German "pathfinder" air group near Vannes in Brittany was thwarted when Air Vice Marshal Charles Portal, the Chief of the Air Staff, objected on moral grounds to parachuting what he regarded as assassins, although Portal's objections were later overcome and Savanna was mounted, unsuccessfully.
 From 1942, when Air Marshal Arthur Harris ("Bomber Harris") became the Commander-in-Chief of RAF Bomber Command, he consistently resisted the diversion of the most capable types of bombers to SOE purposes.

 SOE's first aircraft were two Armstrong Whitworth Whitleys belonging to 419 Flight RAF, which was formed in September 1940.
 In 1941, the flight was expanded to become No. 138 Squadron RAF.
 In February 1942, they were joined by No. 161 Squadron RAF.
 161 Squadron flew agent insertions and pick-ups, while 138 Squadron delivered arms and stores by parachute.
 "C" flight from No. 138 Squadron later became No. 1368 Flight of the Polish Air Force, which joined No. 624 Squadron flying Halifaxes in the Mediterranean.
 By the later stages of the war several United States Army Air Forces squadrons were operating Douglas C-47 Skytrains in the Mediterranean, although by this time their operations had passed from SOE proper to the "Balkan Air Terminal Service".
 Three Special Duties squadrons operated in the Far East using a variety of aircraft, including the very long-range Consolidated B-24 Liberator.